This section introduces the nRF Cloud REST API.

-- Device Key: generated on the device and unique per device.
+- Device key: generated on the device and unique for each device.

-- Service Key: generated by nRF Cloud and unique per service (e.g., each type of Location Services or the FOTA Service).
+- Service key: generated by nRF Cloud and unique for each service, such as Location Services or the FOTA service.
 This is typically only used for proxy servers.
-Use of service keys requires a special business agreement with Nordic Semiconductor.
+Use of service keys requires a commercial account.

-nRF Cloud obtains the public keys in one of the following ways:
+nRF Cloud obtains public keys in one of the following ways:

-- nRF Cloud automatically extracting it from the device's non-JITP certificate during the ProvisionDevices endpoint provisioning process.
+- nRF Cloud automatically extracts the device key from the device's non-JITP certificate during the provisioning process.

-- nRF Cloud automatically extracting it from the device's JITP certificate (if applicable, and no other public key can be found to verify the signature).
+- nRF Cloud automatically extracts the device key from the device's JITP certificate, if applicable and no other public key can be found to verify the signature.

 The payload for each JWT depends on the type of key used:

-JWTs generated by the modem automatically contain the device's UUID in the payload's
+JWTs generated by the modem automatically contain the device UUID in the payload's

 iss claim.
-This is useful if your device uses its UUID as its device id.
-In that case, the
+This is useful if your device uses its UUID as its device ID, in which case, you can omit the

-However, if your device uses a different value for the device id then you must provide it as the
+If your device uses a different value for the device ID, you must provide that value as the

-nrf-[IMEI] (which is the case for nRF9160 DK and Thingy:91 products), you will either need to flash a new certificate that uses the UUID (and re-provision the device on nRF Cloud), or pass the
+nrf-[IMEI], as is the case for the nRF9160 DK and Thingy:91, you must either provision a new certificate that uses the UUID (and re-provision the device on nRF Cloud), or pass the

 subject to the